Författare

 Yuk Hui

-Yuk Hui är en uppskattad författare inom Samhälle och politik och Filosofi och religion med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos University of Minnesota Press, Taylor & Francis Ltd, Bloomsbury Publishing PLC.
+Yuk Hui är en uppskattad författare inom Samhälle och politik och Filosofi och religion med totalt 7 böcker tillgängliga på Bokkollen, utgivna hos Bloomsbury Publishing PLC, University of Minnesota Press, Taylor & Francis Ltd.

-Bland verken finns On the Existence of Digital Objects, som toppar listan över Yuk Huis populäraste böcker.
+Bland verken finns Recursivity and Contingency, som toppar listan över Yuk Huis populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

-Det senast publicerade verket av Yuk Hui är Cosmotechnics, utgivet 2023.
+Det senast publicerade verket av Yuk Hui är Machine and Sovereignty, utgivet 2024.

 Letar du efter något nytt att läsa?
 Prova Post-Europe – ett annat uppskattat verk av Yuk Hui.